Gerrit8008/CybrScann/LANDING_PAGE_GUIDE.md

 - **Try Before You Buy**: Free scan option for visitors

 ### 6. Footer
-- Company information and branding
+- Company information and branding with logo
+- Logo automatically inverted to white for dark background
 - Navigation links organized by category
 - Social media links
 - Copyright and powered by text